Stage One: Foundation in Transactional Analysis Theory

 What outcomes can I expect?

-Most people find this an incredibly valuable and enjoyable year of learning and self-awareness that helps to inform, develop and improve professional and personal relationships.
-You will receive the Connexus Institute Certificate in TA theory and 150 hours of TA training recognised internationally.
+Most people find this an incredibly valuable and enjoyable year of learning and self-awareness that helps to inform, develop, and improve professional and personal relationships.
+You will receive the Connexus Institute Certificate in TA theory and 150 hours of internationally recognised TA training.
 Successful completion of this course completes Stage One for those enrolled in our psychotherapy and counselling training.

 Part of our core Psychotherapy & Counselling training